-As a result of the Covid-19 pandemic a number of over-rides were temporarily introduced as to provide the customer respite until economic conditions return to normal.
-These include:
+As a result of the Covid-19 pandemic a number of over-rides were temporarily introduced in 2020 so as to provide customers respite until economic conditions returned to normal.
+These over-rides were lifted in June 2021 and included:

-- For loan modifications meeting the quantitative criteria in point 1 above, the loan will not be considered forborne, as long as the Bank is satisfied that the request is made purely as a result of Covid-19 impact

-- Where a loan meets Hard UTP criteria as defined by the Bank's Impairment Policy then it will be considered UTP, however a more qualitative consideration will be afforded to exposures that do trigger the Soft UTP criteria and therefore not necessarily be downgraded accordingly - For development loans where the construction is frozen, but construction is more than 85% complete, or there would ordinarily be 3 months or less to practical completion, there will be no deterioration of credit standing should the customer seek a loan extension - Loan to value covenants for residential properties will move from 60% to 70% Breaches of LTV or interest serviceability covenants for those customers experiencing Covid-19 specific issue will not necessarily deem a credit downgrade - Stage 3 assets will not automatically be considered for enforcement and recovery measures, permitting customers time to evidence their ability to ultimately repay either from other sources or once the pandemic measures end.
+- For loan modifications meeting the quantitative criteria in point 1 above, the loan will not be considered forborne, as long as the Bank is satisfied that the request is made purely as a result of Covid-19 impact - Where a loan meets Hard UTP criteria as defined by the Bank's Impairment Policy then it will be considered UTP, however a more qualitative consideration will be afforded to exposures that do trigger the Soft UTP criteria and therefore not necessarily be downgraded accordingly - For development loans where the construction is frozen, but construction is more than 85% complete, or there would ordinarily be 3 months or less to practical completion, there will be no deterioration of credit standing should the customer seek a loan extension - Loan to value covenants for residential properties will move from 60% to 70% Breaches of LTV or interest serviceability covenants for those customers experiencing Covid-19 specific issue will not necessarily deem a credit downgrade - Stage 3 assets will not automatically be considered for enforcement and recovery measures, permitting customers time to evidence their ability to ultimately repay either from other sources or once the pandemic measures end.